Back to Components

 To see the live status of migrations as they progress, you can query it via the CLI:

-npx convex run --component migrations public:getStatus --watch # --prod
+npx convex run --component migrations lib:getStatus --watch

 The --watch will live-update the status as it changes.
 Or programmatically: